I’m sure you’ve seen the term “Buyer Personas” before, but have you seen many companies that do a good job in this area?

-Whether you use telephone interviews or surveys, you can find out a lot talking to customers.
+Whether you use telephone interviews or surveys, you can find out answers to most questions by talking to customers.
 They know why they bought your product.
-And it might be totally different than what communicating in your marketing.
+And it might be totally different from what you are communicating in your marketing.
 Interviews are the best, because you can respond to their answers and gain further insight into their values, pain points, aspirations, and goals.

 Top 6 Questions to Ask to Discover Buyer Personas